We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

-With climate change deadlines looming, everyone is looking for ways to reduce their carbon footprint and their negative impact on the environment.
-That trend is impacting every single industry, from retail and food production to construction.
-Renewable materials in construction are trending, but they’re still working their way into the mainstream.
+With climate change deadlines looming, everyone is looking for ways to reduce their carbon footprint.
+That trend impacts every single industry, from retail and food production to construction.
+Renewable materials in construction are trending.
+But they’re still working their way into the mainstream.

 What Are Renewable Materials?

 Renewable building supplies can fall into two possible categories — recyclable or rapidly renewable.
-We’re all fairly familiar with the concept of recycling, but what many people miss is that most of our traditional building materials are recyclable, either partially or in their entirety.
+We’re all fairly familiar with the concept of recycling.
+But many people miss that most of our traditional building materials are recyclable, either partially or in their entirety.

 Things like concrete and asphalt get broken down into small pieces for use as aggregate in new pours of both materials.
 Metal, plastic and glass all get recycled entirely, with little or no waste.
 Recycling one ton of scrap steel prevents 4.3 tons of CO2 from contributing to climate change.

 The other option is to start investing in rapidly renewable materials.
-These are more sustainable options that regenerate in 10 years or less.
-Oak, which has always been popular as a building material, takes anywhere from 40-80 years to reach maturity.
+These more sustainable options regenerate in 10 years or less.
+Popular materials like oak take anywhere from 40-80 years to reach maturity.
 Materials like bamboo and cork are ready to harvest in less than a decade.

 It also includes items sourced from things like agricultural waste.
 This can consist of materials left over from harvesting things like wheat, sugarcane and coconuts.